dtccx/DistributedWebApp/README.md

 # Something you might Need to know in Golang Development
+1. Because Uppercase will be public, or it will be private!
+SO:
-1. In datasture, the var's first word must be Uppercase; Otherwise Json or other function will not get them. : )
+    In datasture, the var's first word must be Uppercase; Otherwise Json or other function will not get them. : )
     Also, in Test function, the first one word must be Uppercase too!
+    Also, RPC's datasture first word must be Upper!
+    Also, RPC's function is too.
 2.  like.js cannot be recognized by js file. :) rename it!!!
 3. Create HttpTest case.
 Online's method is not clear.
 Use ours sample, it's easier.
 4. When you create a test case: